Beyond Roles: How BrightHR Designed a Flexible Permission System for HR

 2. Full Audit History

-For an HR system, knowing who changed what and when is not optional — it is often a legal requirement.
-The service layer supports fetching a full permission history for any employee:
+For an HR system, knowing who changed what and when is not optional but often a legal requirement.
+The service layer records every permission change with enough detail to reconstruct the full history:

 type PermissionHistory = {